HDFGroup/hdf-clinic/2025-04-01/A Machine-Readable File Format Specification for HDF5.md

 | The best recipes give good results every time     | There is a high degree of certainty of outcome       | Uncertainty of outcome remains     |
 | Optimistic approach to problem possible     | Optimistic approach to problem possible       | Optimistic approach to problem possible     |

+This looks like a problem that has traits of a complicated problem, but that can be broken up into a set of simple steps.

 ## How

 - Common Lisp: Read chapters 24 and 25 in [Practical Common Lisp](https://gigamonkeys.com/book/) by Peter Seibel